Potential Tropical Cyclone Two Could Become 1st Hurricane of 2022 Atlantic Season

-The first hurricane of the 2022 Atlantic season could form in the coming days as the latest potential tropical cyclone moves quickly across the southern Caribbean Sea.
+The first hurricane of the 2022 Atlantic season could form in the coming days as the latest potential tropical cyclone moved quickly across the southern Caribbean Sea.

-The National Hurricane Center reports Potential Tropical Cyclone Two has winds of 40 miles per hour as it sits east-southeast of Curacao.
-It is moving west at 30 miles per hour.
+The National Hurricane Center reported Wednesday that Potential Tropical Cyclone Two had winds of 40 miles per hour as it moved east-southeast of Curacao.
+The system was moving west at 24 miles per hour.

 If it becomes a named storm, it will be named Bonnie.